drgrandilab/Shannon-Bers-Rabbit-Ventricular-Model/readme.txt

 Matlab code of the Shannon-Bers rabbit ventricular model.

+This model is an integrated mathematical model of cardiac excitation-contraction coupling in the rabbit ventricular myocyte, focusing on detailed Ca handling with four compartments of junctional cleft, subsarcolemmal space, cytosolic bulk, and sarcoplasmic reticulum.

 Reference:
 Thomas R. Shannon, Fei Wang, Jose Puglisi, Christopher Weber, Donald M. Bers "A Mathematical Treatment of Integrated Ca Dynamics Within the Ventricular Myocyte",